gridcoin-community/Gridcoin-Site/wiki/faq.md

 `repairwallet`.

 ---
-### I get the error that the wallet is corrupt, how can I fix it?
-I get the error "error loading blkindex.dat"
+### I get the "error loading blkindex.dat" message

+This is because the blkindex.dat file has become corrupt.

 1. Close the Gridcoin wallet, make sure it is not minimized in the system tray.
 2. Make a backup of your wallet data folder